mcellteam/cellblender_tutorials/first_time.rst

 .. note::

-    If you are using the CellBlender bundle (linux_, osx_, windows_), you do not need to follow this tutorial.
+    If you are using the CellBlender bundle (linux_, windows_), you do not need to follow this tutorial.
 It only applies to people installing CellBlender from scratch

 .. _linux: http://mcell.org/download/files/cellblender1.1_bundle_linux.zip
 .. _osx: http://mcell.org/download/files/cellblender1.1_bundle_osx.zip